icon Disengaged Employees: Signs of Disengagement & How to Re-engage | HRDQ

 Frequent “Breaks”

 Is your employee spending more time not working than actually doing their job?
-Are they constantly getting up for coffee, lunch, bathroom breaks, and walks?
-This is another obvious indication of disengagement.
+Are they constantly getting up for coffee, lunch, bathroom breaks, or walks?
+Are they consistently showing up late to work?
+Is there an increased use of sick days?
+These “breaks” are associated with absenteeism, and this is another obvious indication of disengagement.
+Absenteeism can have a big impact on the other workers in your organization as well if other team members see someone doing less work with no consequences.

 Unenthusiastic

-If your team accomplishes a great achievement, they should be excited about it.
+If your team accomplishes a great achievement, your employees should be excited about it.
 Look around the room, and you can likely distinguish those who are proud of the work they produced versus those who seem indifferent.
-This is another way to pick out those employees who are simply not engaged.
+If you notice that some employees have a lack of enthusiasm for their work, reaching goals and objectives, etc., this is another indication that an employee may be disengaged.

 Lack of Communication